probablykasper/niceform/README.md

 # niceform
-Convenient form validation and typing for SvelteKit
+Convenient form validation and typing for SvelteKit.
+Based on Superforms and Zod